 4 – What you learn can be applied many times over

 Unlike investing in Adwords or any other form of paid media, where you pay £xxx.00 you get xxx amount of visitors.

 SEO and SEO training gives you the knowledge to do it yourself, you can apply what you learn many times over on your current website or any future ones.

 5 – At some point, you might be able to manage your SEO yourself

-Don’t take me wrong, SEO is like running or exercising for fat loss, you may see some results you may see none, if you give up too early or fail to put in the time and effort required.
-In my experience SEO and most other things, that matter is 90% perspiration and the other 10% luck or knowledge.
+Don’t take me wrong, SEO is like running or exercising for fat loss, you may see some results you may see none if you give up too early or fail to put in the time and effort required.
+In my experience SEO and most other things, that matter are 90% perspiration and the other 10% luck or knowledge.

 Persistency, is my favourite word, and one thing is for sure, you can learn and research from others and even your competitors but your project or website is likely to present a unique set of challenges and opportunities.